Blazejost/json-engine/README.md

-# Implementation of a custom Jason file processing engine.
+# Implementation of a custom Json file processing engine.
 ## Performance comparison with two alternative libraries.
 ## Serialization and deserialization.